Chair of Governors: Mrs Jane Owens

 Information for Prospective Governors

-The term of office of a Governor is four years, but there is nothing to stop them resigning within that four years.
-It is estimated that it can take a couple of years to fully get to know the job and therefore Governors are encouraged to carry on for a further term of office if circumstances allow.
-Many Governors in Wirral have been in office for longer than ten years.
+The term of office of a Governor is usually four years, but Governors can resign earlier if necessary.
+It is estimated, that it can take a couple of years to fully get to know the job and therefore, Governors are encouraged to carry on for a further term of office if circumstances allow, although Parent Governors must be re-elected by parents of students at the school.

 Why do schools need Governors?